On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: EXPERIMENTAL DETAILS

 \paragraph{\Cref{fig:p_values_redundant}} For the experiment in \cref{fig:p_values_redundant}, we first generate a DAG with four nodes according to an Erdös-Rényi model with edge probability $1/2$.
 We then uniformly draw coefficients for a linear structural equation model \citep{pearl2009causality} from $(-1, -0.1] \cup [0.1, 1)$.
 For each variable, we add Gaussian noise with zero mean and unit variance.
-We generate 300 samples for each dataset.
+We generate 2000 samples for each dataset.
 Then, we randomly permute a list containing all triplets in $\CI(\bV)$, where $\bV$ is the set of nodes.
 For every triplet $(X, Y, \bZ)$ in this list, we conduct a Fisher $Z$ test for independence, implemented in \texttt{causal-learn} \citep{zheng2024causal}.
 We also check with the \texttt{Z3} SMT solver \citep{z3} whether the result of $\CI(X, Y\mid \bZ)$ follows from the previously conducted tests (with $\alpha$-threshold $0.01$) via Graphoid axioms.
-If so, we add the $p$-value of the test to either the list of implied dependences or independences, respectively, to the Graphoid implication.
+If so, we add the $p$-value of the test to either the list of implied dependences or \emph{in}dependences, respectively.
 We repeat the same experiment 16 times and keep adding the $p$-values to the same lists.
-The plot shows these two lists of $p$-values and $\alpha$.
+The plot in \cref{fig:p_values_redundant} shows these two lists of $p$-values and $\alpha$. \Cref{fig:correlation_p_values_fraction} shows how many of the tests were found to be GA-redundant.

 \paragraph{\Cref{fig:graphically_redundant_two_datasets}} For the experiment in \cref{fig:graphically_redundant_two_datasets}, we generate two kinds of datasets, one generated by a DAG and the other by an undirected graphical model.
 The ground truth graphs can be seen in \cref{fig:ground_truth_two_datasets}.
 All variables are binary.
 For the DAG, we draw coefficients for the conditional distributions of each variable given all possible values of its parents.
 We then recursively sample the values along the topological ordering of the graph, starting from $W$.
 We drew $P(X=1 \ |\ W=0),\, P(Y=1 \ | \ W=0),\, P(Z=1\ | \ X=0, Y=0)$ and $P(Z=1\ |\ X=1, Y=1)$ uniformly from $[0.3, 0.7)$ and then set